jarischaefer/docker-librenms/README.md

 * Configure the remote host whose logs should be gathered (rsyslog example)
   * Create /etc/rsyslog.d/60-librenms.conf
   * Add `*.* @example.com:514`

+### Weathermap

+These are instructions for the [LibreNMS weathermap plugin](https://github.com/librenms-plugins/Weathermap).

+The weathermap plugin requires additional mounts to persist its data.
+* `/opt/librenms/html/plugins/Weathermap/configs` for the configs
+* `/opt/librenms/html/plugins/Weathermap/output` for the generated data

+Make sure you set *Output Image Filename* to `output/example.png` and *Output HTML Filename* to `output/example.html` in the *Map Properties* configuration section so the files are persisted in the `output` directory.

 ## Custom config